EJL3/Portscanner/README.md

-# Portscanner
+# How to use
-A quick portscanner to reveal all the open ports in a network and also you can assign range for the port to be scanned.
+Open your terminal in the directory of script and type main.py a ip address then a startport and a endport.